jonathanrfisher1/card-connectors-guide/Discovery.md

 Similarly, `backend_base_url_header` is telling Hero the header to pass to indicate the base URL of the backend.
 This won't be required if the connector is tied to a single backend instance.

 The `fields` object is telling Hero what to pass for the `tokens` in a card request.
-In our example, the connector is requesting `user_email` and `sender_email`. `user_email` will be acquired from the client device's environment. `sender_email` will be extracted from some text using the supplied regular expression.
+In our example, the connector is requesting `zip`, which will be extracted from some text using the supplied regular expression.